Siphenathi/GenericRepo.Dapper.Wrapper/README.md

-databaseProvider | Enum that contains different database provider names ie MsSql, MySql, Oracle, PostGreSql n SqLite. procName | Name of the stored procedure that will be using to query/manipulate data. parameters | These are key-value pairs that are required when calling stored procedure. object | Key-value pairs/object that consist of a name(s) that are tied to the stored procdure variable(s).
+databaseProvider | Enum that contains different database provider names ie MsSql, MySql, Oracle, PostGreSql n SqLite. procName | Name of the stored procedure that will be using to query/manipulate data. parameters | These are key-value pairs that are required when calling stored procedure. object | Key-value pairs/object that consist of a name(s) that are tied to the stored procedure variable(s).
 T entity | T is the model.

 ```C#